Creole music: Early development

 In 1803, the United States purchased the Louisiana Territory, including New Orleans, from France.
-In 1809 and 1810, more than 10,000 refugees from the West Indies arrived in New Orleans, most originally from French-speaking Haiti.
+In 1809 and 1810, more than 10,000 refugees from the West Indies arrived in New Orleans, most of them from French-speaking Haiti.
 Of these, about 3,000 were freed slaves.

 Creole folk songs originated on the plantations of the French and Spanish colonists of Louisiana.
 The music characteristics embody African-derived syncopated rhythms, the habanera accent of Spain, and the quadrille of France.

 Central to Creole musical activities was Place Congo (in English: Congo Square).
 The much quoted 1886 article by George Washington Cable offers this description:

 The booming of African drums and blast of huge wooden horns called to the gathering ...
 The drums were very long, hollowed, often from a single piece of wood, open at one end and having a sheep or goat skin stretched across the other ...
 The smaller drum was often made from a joint or two of very large bamboo ... and this is said to be the origin of its name; for it was called the Bamboula.